-The following are some non-English kosher certification terms that you may come across:
+The following are definitions of some non-English kosher certification terms you may come across:

-The OU requires Bishul Yisroel on all of those products deemed to be included in the requirements for Bishul Yisroel under Jewish law.
+The OU requires Bishul Yisroel on all products deemed to be included in the requirements for Bishul Yisroel under Jewish law.

 The OU does not require products to be Cholov Yisroel, but will certify a product that is Cholov Yisroel as such.

-Kosher L’Pesach: Kosher for Passover; containing no leaven or legumes and manufactured with Mashgiach Temidi.
+: Kosher certification for Passover; containing no leaven or legumes and manufactured with Mashgiach Temidi.

-Yoshon: Grain products that are made from certain types of “winter” grains as defined by Jewish law.
-The OU does not require products to be Yoshon, but will certify a product that is Yoshonas such.
+: Grain products that are made from certain types of “winter” grains as defined by Jewish law.
+The OU does not require products to be Yoshon, but will certify a product that is Yoshon as such.